AfroCrowd: History and mission

-Alice Backer, a Haitian-American attorney and digital activist launched AfroCROWD in February of 2015.
+Alice Backer, a Haitian-American attorney and digital activist launched AfroCROWD in February 2015.
 Backer aimed to create a platform that would empower Black communities to contribute to the digital knowledge space.
-AfroCROWD’s mission aligns with broader efforts to confront systemic bias in digital knowledge platforms and to promote inclusivity in information sharing.
+AfroCROWD's mission aligns with broader efforts to confront systemic bias in digital knowledge platforms and to promote inclusivity in information sharing.

 Daniella Bien-Aime included Backer in The Haitian Times' 2015 list of 10 "Haitian social media influencers you should follow".
 In 2020, leading up to Juneteenth, AfroCrowd hosted efforts to improve Wikipedia articles related to civil rights.
 The group has received funding from the Wikimedia Foundation.

 Activities

 AfroCROWD conducts regular edit-a-thons and training sessions, mainly in collaboration with libraries, museums, and academic institutions.
 These events are designed to teach participants how to edit Wikipedia.
 They try and encourage creation and improvement of articles related to African and African diaspora histories and cultures.
 Notable collaborations include partnerships with the Schomburg Center for Research in Black Culture and the Brooklyn Public Library.

 AfroCROWD has also participated in international Wikimedia campaigns aimed at increasing the representation of marginalized communities.
 It has been involved in initiatives such as #VisibleWikiWomen and frequently collaborates with user groups like Art+Feminism, Whose Knowledge?, and the Black Lunch Table to advocate for greater diversity on the platform.